dgerabagi/data-curation-environment/flattened_repo.md

 - **Description:** Details the technical approach for implementing the Cycle Navigator, including data structures for storing cycle-specific responses and the state management for historical navigation.
 - **Tags:** feature plan, phase 2, technical plan, architecture, state management, data model

+### A40.
+DCE - Phase 2 - Parallel Co-Pilot - Target File Structure
+- **Description:** A text-based representation of the target file structure for the new Phase 2 Parallel Co-Pilot panel, outlining the layout of new directories and key files.
+- **Tags:** file structure, architecture, project layout, scaffolding, phase 2

+### A40.1.
+DCE - Phase 2 - Competitive Analysis & Feature Ideas
+- **Description:** An analysis of existing tools and extensions for managing multiple AI responses, with a list of potential features to incorporate into the Parallel Co-Pilot panel.
+- **Tags:** feature plan, phase 2, research, competitive analysis, co-pilot

+### A41.
+DCE - Phase 2 - API Key Management - Feature Plan
+- **Description:** Outlines the user stories and technical plan for a settings UI where users can securely input and manage their API keys for various LLM services.
+- **Tags:** feature plan, phase 2, settings, api key, configuration, security

+### A41.1.
+DCE - Phase 2 - Advanced Features & Integrations Plan
+- **Description:** Explores future enhancements for the Parallel Co-Pilot, such as applying AI responses as diff patches and integrating with Git for direct commits.
+- **Tags:** feature plan, phase 2, ideation, diff, patch, git, workflow

+### A41.2.
+DCE - Phase 2 - Feature Ideation & Competitive Analysis
+- **Description:** An analysis of similar AI coding assistant tools (e.g., Cursor.sh, Copilot Chat) and a brainstorm of potential advanced features for the Parallel Co-Pilot panel.
+- **Tags:** feature plan, phase 2, research, competitive analysis, ideation, roadmap

 ## II.
 Standalone Utilities & Guides

+### A149.
+Local LLM Integration Plan
+- **Description:** The technical plan for integrating a locally hosted LLM into the game via a secure backend proxy.
+- **Tags:** llm, integration, plan, backend, api

 ### A189.
 Number Formatting Reference Guide
 - **Description:** A standalone guide and utility script for formatting large numbers with K/M/B/T suffixes and dynamic decimal place adjustment for clean UI presentation.